SamsungResearchUK-IoT-Meetup/r18-tf-lite/micro_server/README.md

    http://192.168.1.43:8000/r18
 ```

-You will be prested with a simple web interface to the board to record sound.
+You will be prested with a simple web interface to the board to record sound. e.g....

-R18 Test
-Client IP address = 192.168.110.138

-Hit the 'record' button to record voice.
-The R18 will start recording

 <html lang=en>
         <head>